 Most home owners often had to resort to magnetic stud finders in the past and the interesting thing is that they are still being used to locate not just studs, but all metal implements in the wall, so as to utilize the same effectively.
 Granted that construction has come a long way and it has, but that being said, locating the studs on wall, beneath the plaster is easier said than done.
-But let’s first take a closer look at how magnetic stud finders work, so as to get a better idea of the same.
+But let’s first take a closer look at the magnetic type, to understand it better and see how does a stud finder work.

 There are other forms of stud finders that you can opt for but if you were looking for the most basic one, then magnetic stud finders are the ones you need.